chuckremes/ruby-io/README.md

 * Need a supportable way to generate FFI structs for all major target platforms; considering c2ffi project (on github) but the ruby-c2ffi needs a bunch of fixes.
 * Refactor inheritance structure and break out shared code to either parent classes or (more likely) to modules to DRY things up.
 * Consider collapsing Sync & Async shell classes to a single namespace; choose sync/async in method signature (default to sync?)
+* Allow for multiple IOLoops per process; probably map threads to an IOLoop by hashing the thread's object_id to 0-N where (N-1) is number of IOLoop threads.

 ## Longer Term Fixes
 * Ruby bug https://bugs.ruby-lang.org/issues/9664 prevents a fiber that has ever been transferred from yielding or resuming.
 This makes supporting Enumerators impossible.
 Generally speaking, it makes supporting any other Fiber-aware code very problematic because most code in the wild uses yield/resume instead of transfer.
 If any of that code calls an Async IO method, the fiber will be transferred so any subsequent call to Fiber.yield or Fiber#resume will blow up.